adina/adina.github.com/_posts/2012-12-29-newbie-advice.md

 ## 5. Learn to manipulate files

-Start memorizing commands and use them regularly, list files (ls), rename/move a file (mv), copy a file (cp), read a file (cat, head, tail, less, more), etc.  Google "common unix commands" and you'll find useful resources like [this one](https://pangea.stanford.edu/computing/unix/shell/commands.php).
+Start memorizing commands and use them regularly: list files (ls), rename/move a file (mv), copy a file (cp), read a file (cat, head, tail, less, more), etc.  Google "common unix commands" and you'll find useful resources like [this one](https://pangea.stanford.edu/computing/unix/shell/commands.php).

-To Adina1.0, you can do everyting you many of the things you can do in the finder in the shell - use the shell daily for this.
+To Adina1.0, you can do many of the things you can do in the finder in the shell - use the shell daily for this.

 ## 6. Shortcuts!